dracula99gr/Minecraft_Simple_IP_Bot/README.md

 ![image](https://github.com/user-attachments/assets/fc8b3368-ee95-493b-be42-9fc996f9d4e8)

+## Credits
-## Credits: @tomasalias :) This project was purely based on his work of Ngrokcommunication plug-in https://github.com/tomasalias/ngrok-mc-impl.
+@tomasalias :) This project was purely based on his work of Ngrokcommunication plug-in https://github.com/tomasalias/ngrok-mc-impl.
 He inspired me and helped me with the coding part, because I was too noob to fullfil this on my own. :P